MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 You might need to modify sales quotes or orders created by the agent during a review step or a request for assistance.
 When you select **Review**, the quote or order opens for you to inspect.
 Make changes as needed, then select **Confirm** in the **Review** pane.
 The agent then processes the document, creating a PDF for inclusion in the outgoing email to the customer.

 You also have the opportunity to modify a quote or a order during the review step for an outgoing email.
-In this case, select **...** (More options) > **Discard** on the step.
-This action pauses the task to allow you to open the quote or order and makes changes.
+In this case, select **...** (More options) > **Discard step** on the step.
+This action stops the task temporarily to allow you to open the quote or order and makes changes and then resume the step.

 ![Shows the discard step acion on a sales order agent task.](media/soa-discard-step.png)